jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Our phone system has physical connections.
 One problem in the line, a call drops.
 We need to make data digital and redundant.
 Let's break every message into very small blocks of data.
 Each finds its own route through the net.
 Everything reassembles at the destination.
 Like sending a book in postcards.

-If message is lost, we can send just the page needed, not the entire book.
+If a message is lost, we can send just the page needed, not the entire book.
 Block messages vastly increase redundancy.

 Must keep going.